quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 ---

 #### Checking Periodicity and Energy Conservation
 Background context: For a harmonic oscillator or anharmonic potentials, the solution should remain periodic with constant amplitude.
-Additionally, the maximum speed occurs at \( x=0 \), while zero velocity is observed at the maximum absolute values of \( x \).
+Additionally, the maximum speed occurs at $x=0 $, while zero velocity is observed at the maximum absolute values of $ x$.
 These properties are consequences of energy conservation.

 :p What checks should be performed to verify the periodicity and energy conservation in an oscillatory system?
 ??x
 Check that the solution remains periodic with constant amplitude for all initial conditions.
-Verify that the maximum speed occurs at \( x=0 \) and zero velocity at the maximum absolute values of \( x \).
+Verify that the maximum speed occurs at $x=0 $ and zero velocity at the maximum absolute values of$x$.
 These properties ensure that energy is conserved throughout the motion.

 Example code to check these properties:
 ```java